pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 * (Optional) **Create a DNS entry for your public IP**

-## Deploy Pachyderm in Production With Envoy
+## Deploy Pachyderm in Production With a Proxy

 Once you have your networking infrastructure setup, check the [deployment page that matches your cloud provider](../../){target=_blank} and